AF-Github1/WebotsWorkshop/README.md

     for i in range(8):
         psValues.append(ps[i].getValue())

-  # This gets the values obtained by the GPS and prints them to the console
+  # This gets the values obtained by the GPS and prints them to the console after formatting them.

     gps_value = gps.getValues()
     print(gps_value)